Guest Author: Mary Jozwiak, IBCLC

 A breast pump allows you to express your milk for supplemental feedings and to stock breastmilk for your baby when you are away.
 Breast pumps can also be used to relieve engorgement, and are sometimes recommended for stimulating the breast to produce more milk when the baby is not providing enough stimulation to do the job.The decision to use a pump depends on your situation, and the pump you choose should match your specific needs.

 Your IBCLC (International Board Certified Lactation Consultant) can help you decide which pump is best for you.
-Women who are not making enough milk or need to pump breastmilk for a baby in the Neonatal Intensive Care Unit (NICU) will have different needs than a mother who just wants an occasional evening out and wants to leave some milk for her baby.
+Women who are not making enough milk or need to pump breastmilk for a baby in the Neonatal Intensive Care Unit (NICU) will have different needs than a mother having an occasional evening out and wants to leave some milk for her baby.

 Talk to your IBCLC to ensure that your lactation practice is off to a good start, and that pumping is helping to maintain your milk supply and not interfering with it.
-Remember, not all new mothers need a breast pump.
+Also, it’s helpful to remember that not all new mothers need a breast pump.
 Some moms who stay at home or work in their home may not want one at all.
 Most mothers can produce enough breastmilk for a healthy baby just by breastfeeding regularly.

 There are two basic kinds of pumps: hand-operated (manual) and electric.
 There are some new designs and technologies—some, like the Willow, which is a quiet, wireless bra insert design is in testing.
 Additional promising and exciting options are on the horizon, but let’s examine what is tried and true.

 Many insurance companies cover the cost of an electric breast pump.
-But, please research these pumps, including any recalls, before deciding to accept the pump.
+It is important to research these pumps, including any recalls, before deciding to accept the pump.
 In some cases, buying a new pump is a better choice than accepting a low quality “free” pump covered by your insurance company.

 If you need to pump during the first 14 days after your baby is born, you will benefit from working with a lactation professional.
-Whether you can’t get baby to breast, are experiencing engorgement, are supplementing, think you may have a low milk supply, or your baby isn’t gaining weight at the breast, you need a professional to evaluate your issue and help you create a Feeding and Nursing Plan to help prevent further complications.
+Whether you can’t get baby to breast, are experiencing engorgement, are supplementing, think you may have a low milk supply, or your baby isn’t gaining weight at the breast, having a professional evaluate your issue and help you create a Feeding and Nursing Plan can help prevent further complications.